alicesin615/LovePoem/README.md

 - Verification of the event listed on the platform via Chainlink Functions request to cross check with the event provider

 ## Other
-- Explored IPFS storage for on-chain storage of metadata
+- Explored IPFS storage for off-chain storage of metadata.

+## Stack used
+- Solidity
+- Hardhat
+- Typescript

 ```shell
 npx hardhat help
 npx hardhat test